vlj91/stack/README.md

 From the `stack` module, you will receive the following:

-* A VPC with private, public and database subnets
+- A VPC with private, public and database subnets
-* An AWS EKS cluster with compute nodes
+- An AWS EKS cluster with compute nodes
-* A private Route53 zone
+- A private Route53 zone

 You can then make use of the other modules available in this repository to form a more complete cluster.
 An example of this can be found in `examples/stack`.

 **Note**: You'll need to run the apply against the `stack` module prior to working with any addon modules etc. in order to generate working `kubernetes` and `helm` provider configuration.

+## Requirements

+- `kubectl`
+- `helm`
+- `jq`
+- `aws-okta` installed and configured *optional*